-Field Description Target IP Address IP address for the test target.
+Field Description Target IP Address or Fully-Qualified Domain Name (FQDN) IP address or FQDN for the test target.
 Use specific source interface Indicates if a specific interface will be selected for the test.
 Select the interface from the Select Interface field.
 When this option is cleared, Extreme Campus Controller runs the test based on the interface selected in the routing table.
 Select Interface Used with Specific Source Interface option.
 See list of possible interfaces on the Interface tab.
-Ping Initiate the Ping network utility to determine reachability of the IP address that you specify.
-Trace Route Initiate the Trace route command, which traces the path of a packet from Extreme Campus Controller to the IP address that you specify.
+Ping Initiate the Ping network utility to determine reachability of the IP address or FQDN that you specify.
+Trace Route Initiate the Trace route command, which traces the path of a packet from Extreme Campus Controller to the IP address or FQDN that you specify.
 It lists the routers it passes until it reaches its destination, or fails to.
 It also indicates the length of each hop.

-Table 83: Network Utilities
+Table 87: Network Utilities

-TCP Dump Management on page 266 Packet Capture on page 60
+TCP Dump Management on page 315 Packet Capture on page 71